 In a March 2016 article for Foreign Affairs, author Bruce Hoffman posited that al-Qaeda and ISIS could be headed toward a merger due to common ideologies and a shared conviction that Muslims should unite when threatened.
 In September 2015, Ayman al-Zawahiri issued a statement that “if there is fighting between the Crusaders, the Safavids, and the secularists, with any group from the Muslims and the mujahideen, including the group of Abu Bakr al-Baghdadi and those with him, then our only choice is to stand with the Muslim mujahideen….”
 (Sources: Foreign Affairs, CNN)

 Al-Qaeda has also reached out to the Brotherhood.
 Leaders of both groups reportedly held meetings in October 2013 in Jordan.
 They purportedly discussed plans to begin moving Syrian and Iraqi al-Qaeda fighters into Egypt to oppose the new military-led government, which had a few months earlier ousted the Brotherhood from political power.
-(Source: Jerusalem Post)
+Those meetings have not resulted in official ties between the two groups, but al-Qaeda leader Ayman al-Zawahiri—who has regularly praised Brotherhood ideologue Sayyid Qutb—has come to the Brotherhood’s defense on the international stage.
+In 2018, Saudi Crown Prince Mohammed bin Salman pledged on U.S. news show 60 Minutes that Saudi Arabia would eliminate any last vestiges of Brotherhood ideology from its schools.
+Zawahiri released an audio recording accusing Saudi Arabia and the United States of working together to rewrite Islamic history.
+He further called for all Muslims to unite and focus their energies on fighting the United States.
+(Source: Jerusalem Post, The National)

 Egyptian Minister of Religious Endowments Mohamed Mokhtar Gomaa believes Islam should be kept separate from political affairs.
 Gomaa has called the Brotherhood’s year in power “the worst” in Egypt’s modern history.
 He warned in 2014 that ISIS and the Brotherhood were heading toward a formal alliance, and predicted that Brotherhood leaders recently released from Egyptian prisons would form violent groups that would “incite from Qatar, conspire from Libya, mobilise the international organisation [of the Muslim Brotherhood] in Turkey and ally with the Islamic State [ISIS].”
 (Sources: Seventh Day, Arab Daily News, Daily News Egypt)